 I’m a huge advocate of the power of healthy fat.
 After avoiding it for a solid decade+ (thank you “low fat” 90’s!), I have come to embrace it fully and have never been healthier.
 Fat is unique in it’s ability to satiate, great for mental health, helps stabilize blood sugar which = better/more stable moods, and minimized cravings.
 I make sure I have “plated fat” on at every meal (i.e. not just the fat I cook with, but fat ON my plate in the form of avocado, olives, nuts & seeds, nut butter, coconut milk or meat, and oil-based dressings).
 It’s a game changer, and I’ve had more than one client tell me it was THE thing that made the difference.

 Wondering how to get more healthy fats in?
-These babies take 10 minutes to put together and are a great add on to any meal lacking in fat or for a satiating snack.
-Keep in mind, they are coconut oil based, so they are best stored in the freezer and aren’t very portable (unless you can keep them frozen).
-But I have been loving them at home!
+These bites are a great add on to any meal lacking in fat or for a satiating snack.
+The healthy fats in them help keep my teenage boys fueled and filled.

 Trail Mix Bites

 - 1/2 cup almond butter see notes for substitutions

 - 1/4 cup honey see note for substitution

 - 1 1/2 cup nuts, seeds, coconut flakes, and dried fruit *see note below for my favorite combo!